space83/tentacle_test/README.md

 How to use
 1. Restore file cdndb in your mssql database
 2. Open the solution using VS2022
-3. Edit connection string at appsettings.json
+3. Edit connection string in appsettings.json
 4. Run the application
 5. You can test the api at webpage using swagger